Machinery Directive 2006/42/EC (6th Ed)

 The definition of assemblies of machinery does not extend to a complete industrial plant consisting of a number of production lines each made up of a number of machines, assemblies of machinery, and other equipment, even if they are controlled together by a single production control system.
 Only if the plant (which may be any combination of machinery, partly completed machinery, and other equipment resulting in machinery subject to the Machinery Directive) forms a single integrated line is it subject to the Machinery Directive as an assembly.

 Assemblies of machinery are subject to the Machinery Directive because their safety depends not just on the safe design and construction of their constituent units but also on the suitability of the units linked together and the safety of the interfaces between them.

 Note; that there is now a harmonised standard for assemblies of machinery (EN ISO 11161:2007+A1:2010, Safety of machinery.
-Integrated manufacturing systems (Basic requirements) whereas no such standard was harmonised to the old Directive.
+Integrated manufacturing systems (Basic requirements) whereas no such standard was harmonised with the old Directive.

 Interchangeable equipment means a device which, after the putting into service of machinery or of a tractor, is assembled with that machinery or tractor by the operator himself in order to change its function or attribute a new function, in so far as this equipment is not a tool

 Lifting accessory means a component or equipment not attached to the lifting machinery, allowing the load to be held, which is placed between the machinery and the load or on the load itself, or which is intended to constitute an integral part of the load and which is independently placed on the market; slings and their components are also regarded as lifting accessories;